NikeshBhudia/IMS/README.md

 # git config --global user.email "[EMAIL]" <br />
 -If all step are followed your gitbash will be now read to use.

+Mavern:

+-To install mavern start by opening your EclipseIDE
+-Open Eclipse
+-Go to Help -> Eclipse Marketplace
+-Search by Maven
+-Click "Install" button at "Maven Integration for Eclipse" section

 ### Installing